MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

 ## SMT Enumerators

-SMTEnumerators are modules that contain classes that inherit from the abstract class **SMTEnumerator** and override all the abstract methods defined into it.
+SMTEnumerators are classes that inherit from the abstract class **SMTEnumerator** and override all the abstract methods defined into it.
 These classes are defined [here](../src/theorydd/solvers/).<br>
+Furthermore, a module _[lemma extractor](#lemma-extractor)_ containing some useful functions for enumeration is also defined there. <br>
 Available classes and modules:
 - **[SMTEnumerator](#smtenumerator)**<br>
 - **[MathSATTotalEnumerator](#mathsattotalenumerator)**<br>